vandrela2/mob-exercise-fizz-buzz/README.md

 - Extract your production code from the test file to it's own file
 - A reset button which clears the input and results
 - Print out the results one at a time every second using a timer
-    - Add some kind of indicator that a timer is running
-    - Add a pause button for the timer
-    - Add a resume button
 - Implement E2E tests using Playwright or Cypress

-# Closing up the session
+- Add styles to the UI
+- Refactor the app using something like React